 Jesseba Fernando

 I’m Jesseba, a Network Science PhD student at Northeastern University.
 I’m advised by Dr. Sam Scarpino.
-I’m broadly interested in learning and adaptation in both biological and artificial systems and how one can inform the other.
+My research bridges neuroscience and artificial intelligence through network science and information theory.

 news